Knowledge transfer: History

-Argote & Ingram (2000) define knowledge transfer as "the process through which one unit (e.g., group, department, or division) is affected by the experience of another" (p.
+Argote and Ingram (2000) defined knowledge transfer as "the process through which one unit (e.g., group, department, or division) is affected by the experience of another" (p.
 151).
-They further point out the transfer of organizational knowledge (i.e., routine or best practices) can be observed through changes in the knowledge or performance of recipient units.
+They further pointed out the transfer of organizational knowledge (i.e., routine or best practices) can be observed through changes in the knowledge or performance of recipient units.
 Even though the benefits of knowledge transfer are well known, the effectiveness of the process varies considerably.
 The transfer of organizational knowledge, such as best practices, can be quite difficult to achieve.